xhuang9/craftvue/README.md

 # configure your server environment
 cp .env.example .env

+# using craft cli to set up security key
+./craft setup/security-key

 # upload the database.sql file in the project root folder to your database,
 mysql -u root -pyourpassword yourdatabasename < database.sql
-# this craft install admin user's username is "admin" password is "admin12345"
+# this database install's admin user: username is "admin", password is "admin12345"

 # install dependencies
 npm install # yarn